For a quick, easy and mouthwatering summer treat

 I know it’s a summer and you don’t feel like baking.
 But when you see how easy and quick this recipe is, you’ll want to turn on your oven to bake these.
 NOW!
 No matter how hot and sweaty it’s going to get 😉

-Move some of the crumble to an 8×8 (20×20 cm) pan, lined with parchment paper, or greased with butter and flour.
+4. Move some of the dough to an 8×8 (20×20 cm) pan, covered with parchment paper, or greased with butter and flour.
 Save about a third of the crumble for the top.

 Press the dough to the bottom of the pan, with the back of your spoon (or your hands).
 Bake at 375° F (190° C) for 10 minutes.